cloudflare/wrangler-legacy/CONTRIBUTING.md

 ## People

 Wrangler is owned by the [Cloudflare Workers](https://workers.cloudflare.com) Team and maintained by community members like you!
-The core maintainers are @EverlastingBugstopper and @ashleymichal, and everything that gets merged must be approved by at least one team member.
+The core maintainers are [the wrangler team](https://github.com/orgs/cloudflare/teams/wrangler/members), and everything that gets merged must be approved by at least one team member.

 ## Developing Wrangler